sanlocoz/structural-modeling/README.md

 - Material properties <br>
-Material properties are defined for several parameters such as ultimate compression stress for concrete (modulus of elasticity is derived by empirical formula for conventional reinforced concrete) and mechanical properties for reinforcement bar.
+Material properties are defined for several parameters such as ultimate compression stress for concrete (modulus of elasticity is derived by empirical formula for conventional reinforced concrete) and mechanical properties for reinforcement bars.

 - Section properties <br>
 Section properties for columns, beams and slab could be given from the users.
-The input consists several parameters such as width, height and the configurantion of the rebar.
+The input consists several parameters such as width, height and the configuration of the reinforcement bars.

 - Typical dead load